What is labor?

 The 3 main types of pain management for labor and birth are discussed below.

 These measures give comfort and ease stress.
 These are sometimes called natural childbirth.
-Many women learn techniques to help them feel more comfortable and in control during labor and birth.
-Some of these techniques are:
+Many people learn methods to help them feel more comfortable and in control during labor and birth.
+Some of these methods are:

 Relaxation.
-These techniques can help you tell if you have tension and be better able to release it.
+These methods can help you tell if you have tension and be better able to release it.
 They include progressive relaxation.
 It’s when you relax various muscle groups in series.

 Touch.
 This may include massage or light stroking to ease tension.
 A jetted bath or a shower during labor may also help ease pain or tension.
 Ask your healthcare provider before taking a tub bath in labor.